Seine Chain Northern Pike Techniques

 Some people try & get large chub or sucker minnows and use them to catch big pike.
 The premise seems good - big fish eat big bait.

 The flaw with this is that there are so many little "hammerhandles" - 1 - 2 lb pike - and they will tear into anything just like their bigger cousins.
-Basically at about a buck a minnow, it's frustrating to see these smaller pike rip apart this expensive bait.
+It's frustrating to see very expensive bait get torn apart by small pike.

 One of our favorite pike fishing techniques is topwater trolling.
-On those still evenings when you can see the fish breaking the surface, it's an ideal time to throw on a good topwater plug (like the Heddon Dying Flutter) and troll around the shoreline.
+On those still evenings when you can see the fish breaking the surface, it's an ideal time to throw on a good topwater plug (like the Heddon Dying Flutter) and troll around the shoreline - or even out further from shore.
 Sometimes you don't get the numbers, but my biggest pike have all come from topwater trolling (in the right conditions).

 Even though pike usually respond well to artificial bait, minnows can often kick start them during the hotter summer months.
-Keep your mind & options open during July & August!
+If you know pike, you know they're not very fussy!